NAIDOC Week NAIDOC Week

 How to celebrate NAIDOC Week

-• Visit local services and churches, including Salvation Army centres, celebrating NAIDOC Week
+• Visit local services and churches, including Salvation Army centres, celebrating National NAIDOC Week

-• Display the NAIDOC Week poster in your church, workplace or classroom (a poster competition is a traditional component of NAIDOC Week, encouraging young Aboriginal and Torres Strait Islander artists to enter)
+• Display the National NAIDOC Week poster in your church, workplace or classroom (a poster competition is a traditional component of National NAIDOC Week, encouraging young Aboriginal and Torres Strait Islander artists to enter)

 • Invite local Elders to share at your church, school or workplace

-• Learn about the Traditional Owners of your local area and the traditional history and culture
+• Learn about the Traditional Custodians of your local area and their history and culture

 • Watch the National NAIDOC Week Awards with your family and friends, celebrating “the outstanding contributions and excellence of Aboriginal and Torres Strait Islander peoples across ten award categories, including art, culture, education and training, sport, environment and leadership”